 - File an entry of appearance either through the court or the F.C.C.
 This will alert our office of your involvement in the matter.
 We are unable to communicate with you about the matter absent this entry of appearance.

-- The legal assistant will pull your client’s ticket, run the driving record and give the file to the traffic prosecutor.
-The traffic prosecutor will then review the file and create an offer letter.
+- The traffic prosecutor will then review the file and create an offer letter.

-- In 1-3 days you should receive a letter by e-mail with a proposed disposition and instructions for accepting the disposition.
+- In 1-3 days you should receive a letter by e-mail with a proposed disposition and instructions for accepting said disposition.

 - Follow the instructions in the e-mail, mailing your payment as a money order or attorney trust account check to Associate Circuit clerk’s office.
 (NOTE: All checks must be payable to the Circuit Clerk)

 - If you do not resolve your client’s case before the Court date on the ticket or summons, you MUST appear in Court or a warrant may be issued for your client’s arrest.

-- Verify that your payment has been received and your case has been resolved by contacting the Associate Circuit clerk at (417) 581-4523
+- Verify that your payment has been received and your case has been resolved by contacting the Associate Circuit Clerk at (417) 582-5160